CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Encrypted files are visible in read-only mode (similar to opening a pdf file or streaming a YouTube video).
 This solution allows you to process large amounts of data without storing additional copies on your virtual desktop.

 !!!
 Note
     In SD Desktop, you can access only encrypted files.
-Trying to access unencrypted data or files encrypted only with your public encryption key will result in an error.
+Accessing unencrypted data or files encrypted only with your public encryption key will result in an error.

 ### Accessing encrypted data stored in SD Connect using Data Gateway